mikeparisstuff/Dotify/README.md

 time a stipple is placed, the interior path length is set to zero and the process repeats until every pixel in the image has been visited.

-At first I had it so that it would just do its magic and spit out an image a few seconds later keeping all fun of seeing how it actually drew the thing to itself.
+At first, dotify would just do its magic and spit out an image a few seconds later without showing us how it actually drew the thing to itself.
 This was unacceptable.
-To sate my curiosity, I added background threads allowing Dotify to think and draw at the same time.
+To improve this, I added background threads allowing Dotify to think and draw at the same time.
 If you are interested in adding features or just playing around with some of your own photos fork it, clone it, and watch it live.